stephnitis/reading-notes/code401/DSA.md

 2. How can we ensure that we’ll avoid an infinite recursive call stack?

 You must define when your function is to stop recursing.

+## Things I want to know more about

+Right now some of these concepts feel a bit abstract, and I would like to see them put to use.
+Graphs for example make sense in theory but I would like to understand them in implementation.